TheArchitect2000/Blockchain-based-IoT-Server/README.md

 sudo systemctl status mongod
 ```

-### A.1.3.
-Note: For managing the MongoDB Service you can use the following commands:
+### Note: To manage the MongoDB service you can use the following commands
 ```
 sudo systemctl status mongod
 sudo systemctl stop mongod